 Now we only add the four sliders and what we do need to add four divs with each class name slide.
 Inside these divs, we will place our plain text.

 <div class="mask"> <div class="overflow"> <div class="slide">Slide One</div> <div class="slide">Slide Two</div> <div class="slide">Slide Three</div> <div class="slide">Slide Four</div> </div> </div>

 Just right below the div class name mask, we will add controls.
 These controllers allow us to change the slide on click.
-The controller div have four labels.
-These labels handle with the radio button we define above.
+The controller div has four labels.
+These labels handle with the radio button we defined above.

 <div id="controls" onclick=""> <label for="slide1"></label> <label for="slide2"></label> <label for="slide3"></label> <label for="slide4"></label> </div>

-Hope you like this pure CSS text slider then don’t wait to share with your friends and other people.
+Hope you like this text slideshow then don’t wait to share with your friends and other people.
 Also leave feedback, what you think about it.